 Don’t be stubborn enough to think that if you decide not to deal with the problem the next buyer will be fine with taking on a mold issue.
 That is highly unlikely and your real estate agent is going to be required to disclose this issue to any future buyers.

-Address your mold problems head on, and enjoy the peace of mind that comes with a clean and certain sale.
+Address your mold problems head on, and enjoy the peace of mind that comes with a clean and certain sale of you Kansas City home.
 Below you will find a good educational video about selling a home with mold.
 It is well worth a look for those people who flat out decide they will not buy a home where mold has been discovered.